mariomenjr/mariomenjr/content/about/index.en.md

 {{< figure src="about.jpg" title="Mario Menjivar" caption="At the Grand Canyon.
 January 2023.">}}

 My name is **Mario Menjívar** (b.
 1993), and I am a curiosity-driven human, computer scientist, and immigrant.
-I am originally from El Salvador where I lived two-thirds of my life, I currently reside in Southern California.
+I am originally from El Salvador where I lived two-thirds of my life; I currently reside in Southern California.

 I work building software to automate and streamline industrial processes, generally in C# and JavaScript.
 I also dedicate much time to reading history, watching documentaries, walking, and learning French.